Align your services with millennial client needs

 This is beneficial for two reasons:

 - Your clients will know exactly how much to budget for your services, which will simplify their forecast.
-Having this monthly amount accounted for and planned for will placate some of their worries of their outgoings.
+Having this monthly amount accounted for and planned for will placate some of the worries of their outgoings.
 For you, this is brilliant!
 You can wave goodbye to hourly billing, which can be quite detrimental to your firm as you may spend many hours preparing their admin on clients behalf.

 - You’ll earn more – you could be missing the mark with how much you should be earning per client.
 Adopting a monthly payment scheme will benefit your firm as you’ll be able to rely on MMR (monthly recurring revenue).
 So long as these monthly clients are being looked after to the best of your firm’s ability, you’ll notice you’ll have extra time to work on your referral count and hunting down new leads.